Nervous System Reset

 Why forcing rest backfires

 The instinct is to try harder at relaxing.
 Longer meditations, stricter routines, more discipline about switching off.
 But pressure is the opposite of safety, and a nervous system on alert reads pressure as one more demand.
 You cannot force your way into calm.
+You cannot out-think a dysregulated nervous system, and you cannot bully a body into feeling safe.

 What your body responds to is not intensity.
 It is repetition and gentleness: small, frequent signals that stillness did not lead to danger this time, or the time before that.